qwabena37/airbnb-clone-project/README.md

-  #airbnb-clone-project
-  Project Airbnb Brief Summary
+🚀Project Airbnb Brief Summary

-  The Airbnb Clone backend is built to handle users, property listings, bookings, and payments, providing the core features needed for a smooth and scalable Airbnb-like experience.
+    The Airbnb Clone Project is a comprehensive, real-world application designed to simulate the development of a robust booking platform like Airbnb.
+It involves a deep dive into full-stack development, focusing on backend systems, database design, API development, and application security.This backend will support various functionalities required to mimic the core features of Airbnb, ensuring a smooth experience for users and hosts leveraging on a high-level Python web framework like Django and CI/CD Pipelines for automated pipelines for testing and deploying code changes.

 🏆 Project Goals